raykrishardi/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 <token ID>.<token secret>
 `

+> **IMPORTANT** The bootstrap token could be used by all other worker nodes or each node has its own bootstrap token

 Reference: https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/#bootstrap-token-secret-format

-## Step 2 Authorize workers(kubelets) to create CSR (i.e. you could think of like allow bootstrap token to create CSR)
+## Step 2 Authorize workers(kubelets) to create CSR (i.e. you could think of like allow bootstrap token to create CSR because the token is assuming group system:bootstrappers which are kubelets)

 Next we associate the group we created before (`(system:bootstrappers)` is used in this case instead of the NEW `(system:bootstrappers:worker)`) to the system:node-bootstrapper ClusterRole.
-This ClusterRole gives the group enough permissions to bootstrap the kubelet
+This ClusterRole gives the group enough permissions to bootstrap the kubelet.
+From the video (https://www.youtube.com/watch?v=qnD95QkphfU&list=PL2We04F3Y_41jYdadX55fdJplDvgNGENo&index=13&ab_channel=KodeKloud), at this point you could run `kubectl get csr` on master node and the bootstrap token should now be created (I think it will be auto approved when following next step...)...

 ```
 master-1 $ kubectl create clusterrolebinding create-csrs-for-bootstrapping --clusterrole=system:node-bootstrapper --group=system:bootstrappers